'Give us an example of a time when you faced an ethical dilemma.' Tricky graduate interview question

 - Not only whether you are a decent person to work with, but how thoughtful and intelligent you are when it comes to difficult decisions.
 That’s what they want from a graduate.

-So how should you tackle the question ‘Give us an example of a time you faced an ethical dilemma’?
+So how should you answer the question ‘Give us an example of a time you faced an ethical dilemma’?

 The example you choose is far less important than how well you cover the points outlined above.